addie43110/c_ex/README.md

 # c_ex

+C exercises as devised by myself or taken from the textbook noted below.

+Not specifically required for any coursework, but rather to up my grasp on C.

 C exercises taken from C programming: A Modern Approach by K. N. King.
-These exercises are taken from Chapter 2 of the textbook, and I have written all code without looking at textbook answers.
+I have written all code without looking at textbook answers.